How well are you keeping up with today’s mobile-first world? [Infograph]

 85% of customers expect that a company’s mobile site should be as good or better than the desktop version.

-75% of users base a company’s credibility on its website design, so don’t expect them to come back if they have a frustrating or disappointing experience.
+75% of users base a company’s credibility on its website design, so don’t expect them to return if they have a frustrating or disappointing experience.
 Only 12% of online customers return to a site after a bad experience.
 If your website is smartly designed for on-the-go users, the returns could be astounding.
 Mobile shoppers convert 160% more often on sites optimized for smartphones, and every dollar spent on UX can bring up to $100 in returns.

 3. Creating and sharing visual content is more prevalent than ever, thanks to smartphones.

 Our advanced phone cameras allow us to share personal details easily on social media platforms, whose apps appear on 75% of mobile phones.
 In one minute on Facebook, 136,000 photos are shared.
 Humans are visual creatures, and technology has adapted itself to our habits.
 Apps, cameras and phones have all synced together to give us the instant ability to create, post and share visual content—from goofy filtered photos to livestream video.
 People love to share this stuff.
-Visual content on social media is more than 40 times likely to be shared, and video tends to get 1,200% more shares than text and image posts combined.
+Visual content on social media is more than 40 times more likely to be shared, and video tends to get 1,200% more shares than text and image posts combined.

 Video content tends to get 1,200% more shares than text and image posts combined.

 Ask yourself what kind of visual content would resonate with your users.
 Consider hiring a photographer, animator or videographer to tell your brand’s story in a more authentic way.
-Connect your brand to highly visual social media platforms, such as Facebook, Twitter or Instagram and invite your audience to join the party by encouraging them to submit photos to a shared feed.
+Connect your brand to highly visual social media platforms, such as Facebook, Twitter, or Instagram, and invite your audience to join the party by encouraging them to submit photos to a shared feed.

 4. The future of technology is everywhere.

 Smart cars, smart watches, drones, 3D printing, VR, AI robots, smart fridges — the list keeps growing!
 Mobile phones have set the trajectory of emerging personal technology: we want our devices to be more interconnected, powerful and smarter.
-These tools have a multitude of uncovered personal applications, but with a little imagination they can give your marketing strategy some spark — and pull yourself farther from the competition.
+These tools have a multitude of uncovered personal applications, but with a little imagination, they can give your marketing strategy some spark — and pull yourself farther from the competition.

 Consider this: what if you tried promoting your brand with one of these interesting devices?
 Why not demonstrate your products or services in a virtual reality demo rather than a whitepaper?
 Go beyond the Google Maps screenshot and get drone footage of your business location and operations.
 Send a 3D-printed prize to prospective clients, something so interesting they can’t put it down.